hspaay/iotc.golang/README.md

 This readme is currently under construction...
 The golang library is functional but should be considered Alpha code.
-The current focus is on improving this library by adding adapters that use it.
+The current focus is on improving this library by adding publishers that use it.

 TODO:
 * TLS connection to MQTT brokers